Honey: A Complete Guide To Types, Taste, And Uses

 What are the Main Types of Honey?

 Honey can be classified in several ways.
-The most useful classifications are based on:
+The most practical and simple classifications are based on:

 • the source of sugars collected by bees,

-Based on these criteria, honey can be grouped into several main types and varieties.
+Based on these criteria, honey can be grouped into the following main types.

 I. Classification by Source of Sugars